bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 I mean you can write Python code in like two minutes.

 [Audience]: "That's how Sony got pawned, they were reusing nonces on all of their ECDSA signatures.
-It was the same nonce for all the signatures for all the Playstations."
+It was the same nonce for all the signatures for all the Playstations".

-[Arik]: Yeah, that is true.
+Yeah, that is true.
 I believe that was the PlayStation 3, right?
 Although for ECDSA signatures, so the thing about Schnorr is the math is so simple, it's just additional application.